 Two of the most-underrated upgrades in this third-generation Echo Show have to be its camera and speaker systems.
 With a 13MP front-facing camera, the Echo Show 10 (3rd Gen) is leaps and bounds ahead of its older siblings.
 For comparison's sake, the Echo Show 5 and Echo Show 8 both have measly 1MP sensors, and the Echo Show (2nd Gen) only had a 5MP camera.
 Even the 6.5MP camera on Google's Nest Hub Max is only half as sharp!

 There are two main reasons why Amazon elected to make such a huge leap with the new Show's camera system.
-For starters, we've all been using our devices for more and more video calls over the past year of the pandemic, so Amazon wanted to make the video chatting experience as good as possible from its flagship smart speaker.
+For starters, we've all been using our devices for more and more video calls during the COVID-19 pandemic, so Amazon wanted to make the video chatting experience as good as possible from its flagship smart speaker.

 The Echo Show 10 (3rd Gen) is ideal for group calling.
 All you have to do is create a group from your contacts in the Alexa app, and then you can just ask Alexa to call your family or frat bros.
-As promised earlier, Zoom calling is also coming to the Echo Show 10 (3rd Gen) later this year.
+Plus, Zoom calling came to the Echo Show 10 (3rd Gen) in early 2022.

 Amazon upgraded the speakers from those on the second-generation Show for an even better listening and watching experience.
 It moved from two 2-inch full-range drivers to two 1-inch tweeters and a 3-inch woofer, and boy can you tell the difference.